Mr. Rogers' AP Physics C: Mechanics (With IB Physics Topics) Objectives

 Resources/Materials: Happy and sad sphere pendulums.

-Essential Question: Why is center of mass important to martial artists?
+Essential Question: Why is center of mass important to martial artists, dancers, and acrobats?

 Center of Mass Section 9.6